soft9000/DoctorQuote/README.md

 A mighty maxim, never fame did require.

-So if you've got, then consider allowing us to review your inspiration(s) for possible inclusion into our ever-growing collection of hand-picked planetary maxims.
+So if you've got, then consider allowing us to review your inspiration(s) for possible inclusion into our ever-growing collection of hand-picked planetary 'ponderables.

 ![MightyMaxims Quote Submissions](https://github.com/soft9000/DoctorQuote/blob/master/MightyMaxims/QuoteYourSelf01.png)